-Visitors quickly find out that those textbook Spanish classes can serve as a comfort but not a compass when trying to navigate this country’s Italian-flavored version of Spanish.
+Visitors quickly find out that those textbook Spanish classes can serve as a comfort, but not a compass, when trying to navigate this country’s Italian-flavored version of Spanish.

-The Argentine Accent and Pronunciation
+The Argentine Accent

 The first thing that will jump out at those more familiar with ‘standard Spanish’ is the animated Italian-like accent of the Argentines.

-Another unique feature of Argentine Spanish is the pronunciation of the ‘ll’ and ‘y’.
+The most striking feature of Argentine Spanish is the pronunciation of the ‘ll’ and ‘y’.